isabella232/ads-infra-kontrol/_sources/automaton.rst.txt

 Write a first simple YAML manifest called *bot.yml* with 3 states *A*, *B* and *C*. *A* can switch to *B* and *B* will pause for 5 seconds and write to a local *foo* file.
-Note *B* can transition to itself but not *A*. *C* is simply the terminal state the machine will transition too upon shutdown.
+Note *B* can transition to itself but not *A*. *C* is the terminal state the machine will transition to upon shutdown.

 .. figure:: png/A-B.png
    :align: center